 Whether you’re doing some Spring Cleaning, or you’re just tired of that musty smell, knowing how to wash electric blankets without ruining them is a great way to freshen your bed while protecting your investment!

 I’m ashamed to say that I destroyed three — three! — electric blankets over the years before I finally found out how to wash them properly.
-One literally fell apart in the washing machine, while two survived intact only to never work again.
-Little did I know that you can’t just throw an electric blanket into a washing machine, add detergent, and assume everything will come out all right in the wash so to speak.
+One fell apart in the washing machine, while two survived intact only never to work again.
+Little did I know that you can’t just throw an electric blanket into a washing machine, add detergent, and assume everything will come out all right in the wash, so to speak.

 Naturally, I thought the only solution was to dry clean them.
 Wrong!
 According to the Electric Bedding Care Institute (who knew there was such a thing?), dry cleaning is more harmful to electric blankets than washing them.
 The trick, these folks say, is to expose them to water for the shortest possible time and limit their time in the dryer.

 Armed with that knowledge, and an electric blanket full of dog and cat hair, I followed their advice and was thrilled when my electric blanket came out clean — and it worked!